-To mark World Mental Health Day (Tuesday 10 October), USW is raising awareness of how social anxiety (which includes performance anxiety) is one of the most common mental health problems and often goes unidentified.
+To mark World Mental Health Day on 10 October, USW is raising awareness of how social anxiety (which includes performance anxiety) is one of the most common mental health problems and often goes unidentified.

 Social anxiety (SA) is a fear of negative evaluation in one or more social or performance situations, such as meeting new people, speaking up or performing in front of others or walking into a room where others are already seated.